Refillable

 15 years

-Because Vij5 will be celebrating its 15th anniversary in 2021, prior to DDW we invited all the designers we work with under the Vij5 collection to create a "refillable candle."
-Design An overview of their unique Design was on display in the Vij5 showroom during DDW 2021.
+Because Vij5 exists 15 years in 2021, we invited all Designers we work with under the Vij5 collection to design a 'refillable Candle' prior to the DDW.
+An overview of their unique Designs could be seen in the Vij5 showroom during DDW 2021.

-The designers were given carte blanche, allowing their different handwriting to stand out in the final product.
-As a result, the exhibition showed a wide range of personal interpretations while forming an interesting unity, as did the Vij5 collection.
+The Designers were given carte blanche, which meant that their different signatures came out well in the final product.
+As a result, the exhibition showed a wide range of personal interpretations and at the same time formed an interesting unit, just like the Vij5 collection.

 A 'refillable candle' is a shape/container that can be easily (re)filled with liquid candle wax to form a candle.
 The intention is that after the candle has burned up, the user can buy a refill set via our webshop and refill the container himself.